Atlanta Cell Phone Car Accident Lawyers

 All drivers, regardless of age, are banned from texting while behind the wheel.
 Georgia law states that drivers must exercise due care and even though it may not be illegal for someone to be on a phone or looking at their smartphone while they are driving.
 Being distracted is not exercising due care and can lead to a wreck and a citation.
-Speak with a professional car wreck lawyer for more information on accidents involving cell phones in Atlanta.
+Speak with an Atlanta cell phone accident lawyer for more information on accidents involving cell phones in Atlanta.

 Impact of Cell Phone Use

 Use of a cell phone is an example of failing to pay proper attention while driving.
 If a person uses a cell phone while driving and suffers an injury, it could lead to a jury concluding that the person did not exercise due care for their own safety.
 They could be held partially or completely at fault for causing the wreck or contributorily negligent for failing to minimize or avoid the wreck.
 This could mean that they may not be able to collect any compensation for their injuries.

 Determining Who is At-Fault